cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 Getting domains in development...
 OK

 name           owner
-cfapps.io      none
+example.com    none
-example.com    jdoe
+example.org    jdoe
 </pre>

 ## <a id='unmap-domain'></a>Unmap a Domain ##
 You can unmap a domain with the `cf unmap-domain` command.
-In this example, the `example.com` domain is unmapped from the “development” space:
+In this example, the `example.org` domain is unmapped from the “development” space:

 <pre class="terminal">
-cf unmap-domain --space development example.com Unmapping example.com from development...
+cf unmap-domain --space development example.org Unmapping example.org from development...
 OK
 </pre>

 ## <a id='subdomain'></a>Key Facts About Subdomains ##

 In some cases, defining the subdomain portion of a route is optional, but generally speaking this segment of a route is required to ensure that the route is unique.
-Note in particular that you _must_ define a subdomain:
+Note in particular that you _must_ define a subdomain in the following cases:

-- If you assign the default domain defined for your Cloud Foundry instance (for example, `cfapps.io`).
+- If you assign the default domain defined for your Cloud Foundry instance
 - If you assign a custom domain to the application, and that domain is, or will be, assigned to other applications.
-Note that in the case of a custom domain, a subdomain for it must be registered with your naming service along with the top-level domain.
+Note that in the case of a custom domain, a subdomain for it must be registered with your naming service along with the top-level domain

 You might choose not to assign a subdomain to an application that will not accept browser requests, or if you are using a custom domain for a single application only.

 ## <a id='assign-at-push'></a>Assign Domain and Subdomain at push Time ##

 When you run `cf push` interactively, it prompts you to supply a subdomain and domain for the application.
-In the example dialog below, note that the:
+In the example dialog below, note that:

 - The options for subdomain are “myapp,” the value supplied earlier in the dialog for application name, and “none”.
 You can also enter a string at the prompt.
-- The options for domain are (1) `cfapps.io`, the default domain for the Cloud Foundry instance, (2) `example.com`, a custom domain previously mapped to the space, and (3) “none”.
+- The options for domain are (1) `example.com`, the default domain for this example Cloud Foundry instance, (2) `example.org`, a custom domain previously mapped to the space, and (3) “none”.

 The route created for the application as a result of the selections made below is:

-`myapp.example.com`
+`myapp.example.org`

 <pre class="terminal">
 cf push